vladbph/cymatix-doc/README.md

     ```
     "include_layer_name":false
     ```
 - To include intents into the deductions.
-By default,it is `True`
+By default, it is `True`
     ```
     "include_intents":true
     ```